 - Use a cell phone during voting hours in the voting station; or

-- Take part in the election process at the voting station – they must only observe;
+- Interfere in the election process at the voting station.

 How do I become a Scrutineer?

-A Scrutineer must present the Scrutineer Appointment form, signed by the candidate, to the Presiding Deputy Returning Officer at the voting station on Election Day.
-Only one Scrutineer per candidate is permitted at each voting station.
+A Scrutineer must present the Scrutineer Appointment form, signed by the candidate, to the Presiding Deputy Returning Officer at a voting station on election day.
+Only one Scrutineer per candidate is permitted in a voting station at a time.
 Please contact your preferred candidate to learn more.